JakeGreer/train-scheduler/README.md

 # Train Scheduler

-# Author
-Jake Greer (Frontend / Backend)

-About Train Scheduler

 Train Scheduler is an app that utilizes a Firebase database to store and calculate train arrivals and departures.
 A user can interface with the app to add a train to the schedule.
 The app constantly calculates train arrivals based off of its initial start time.

+# Author
+Jake Greer (Frontend / Backend)

 Technologies Utilized